Alan Schom

 Alan Morris Cedric Strauss-Schom (born 9 May 1937 in Sterling, Illinois), known as Alan Schom and legally Alan Strauss-Schom is an American historian and biographer.
-Specialising in French History, his work on Napoleon saw him receive Pulitzer Prize and National Book Award nominations.
+Specialising in French History, his work on Napoleon - comparing him to Stalin and Hitler -, is widely dismissed and subject to controversy among academics, saw him receive Pulitzer Prize and National Book Award nominations.

 Biography

 Alan Morris Cedric Strauss-Schom, also known as Alan Schom was born in Sterling, Illinois, on May 9, 1937.
-Religious affiliation, Episcopalian.
 His father Irving (died 1983).
 His mother was Matilde, née Strauss Stoler.
 He had one sister, Faith Sharon Schom, was a psychologist, who died in 2002.
-He was married in London in 1963 to The Hon.
-Juliana Leslie Cotton Hill.
+He was married in London in 1963 to Juliana Leslie Cotton Hill.
 They divorced in 1984.

 Education

 He attended Beverly Hills High School and received his A.B. in French/ European History from University of California, Berkeley in 1965.
 He continued his education at the School of Oriental Studies, Durham University, where he completed his doctoral research (including one year course in Arabic, where he was a member of the Hatfield College Middle Common Room and completed his PhD on the French soldier and administrator Hubert Lyautey, entitled A study of Marshal Lyautey's Protectorate administration of Morocco, 1912-1925, in relation to the administration of the country, in 1968.).